Paper-Artifacts/aurora_paper_SC25_artifacts/README.md

 # aurora_paper_SC25_artifacts
-Artifacts Description for the SC25 Aurora Paper
+Artifacts Description for the SC25 Aurora Paper: Aurora: Architecting Argonne’s First Exascale Supercomputer for Accelerated Scientific Discovery

 This space contains the description of the four computational artifacts described in the Appendix of the Aurora Paper submitted to SC25.